edongdongchen/REI/README.md

 Figure 1: **Equivariant imaging systems.** If the set of signals is invariant to a certain set of transformations, the composition of imaging operator (<img src="https://render.githubusercontent.com/render/math?math=A">) with the reconstruction function (<img src="https://render.githubusercontent.com/render/math?math=f_\theta">) should be `equivariant` to these transformations.

 * **EI** is the first `self-supervised` learning framework that exploits the `group invariance` resent in signal distributions to learn a reconstruction function from partial measurement data alone (Figure 1).
 EI is `end-to-end` and `physics-based` learning framework for inverse problems with theoretical guarantees which leverages simple but fundamental priors about natural signals: `symmetry` and `low-dimensionality`.
 * Given an inverse problem, EI learns the reconstruction function with **NO** need for either multiple forward operators or extra masking measurement data into multiple complementary/overlapped parts.
+EI is agnostic to neural network architecture.
 Please find our [blog post](https://tachella.github.io/projects/equivariantimaging/) for a quick introduction of EI.

 #### Robust Equivariant Imaging (REI)